 Within the hospitals covered by Helse Vest, there are many similar systems and processes.
 By creating a formal and centralized RPA function, the team has been able to quickly and cost-effectively reuse RPA processes across hospitals.

-For example, when booking a hospital appointment, the Helse Vest system automatically send out a confirmation letter.
-Robbie was programmed to intercept the letter and send to a ‘dummy’ printer, so it wasn’t mailed.
+For example, when booking a hospital appointment, the Helse Vest system automatically sends out a confirmation letter.
+Robbie was programed to intercept the letter and send it to a ‘dummy’ printer, so it wasn’t mailed.
 What started in one hospital was quickly rolled out across the region.
 With around 4000 new appointments every day, Robbie is expected to save at least 5,000,000NOK (around $550,000) in 2020 on postage alone, while improving the authority’s environmental footprint.

 This focus on reuse is just one of the reasons that the RPA program has received the senior management buy-in that Celie believes has been an important element in their success.
 She says: “We’ve been able to show the clinical and IT teams what we can deliver.
 This has helped secure the support and focus of top management not just with our department but in all the hospitals that are part of Helse Vest.”

-In addition, RPA gave the clinical team a fast and viable approach to traditional integration methods.
+Besides, RPA gave the clinical team a fast and practical approach to traditional integration methods.
 Celie explains: “Doctors and nurse are used to big integration projects taking years.
 With RPA, they can have something within a matter of weeks or months.
 They love the speed and agility with which we can automate processes.”